LunarTulip/dice/README.md

 The central intended selling points for the program's release are:
 - Versatile user interface, available both in GUI and CLI formats
 - Fully offline; no need to rely on a Discord dice bot, or [that ancient Wizards dice roller](https://www.wizards.com/dnd/dice/dice.htm), or any similar bit of potentially-rottable online infrastructure
-- Multi-platform support, bringing Rust's ease of cross-compilation to bear
 - Calculator functionality, supporting a variety of operations freely mixable with die rolls
+- Multi-platform support

+At the moment, there's a functional build for 64-bit Windows; other targets are a work-in-progress.

-## Build Dependencies
+## Known Build Dependencies

 Command-line tools:
 - `cargo`